 - Invest in many different property types and locations to spread your risk.
 That means your wealth doesn't evaporate if one property or location crumbles.

-- All the expertise and assistance of the real estate crowdfunding portal without having to sign risky partnership agreements with funding partners or builders.
+- You get all the expertise and assistance of the real estate crowdfunding portal without having to sign risky partnership agreements with funding partners or builders.

-Using real estate crowdfunding to invest in properties means you don’t have to spend the time scouting.
+Using real estate crowdfunding to invest in properties means you don't have to spend time scouting.
 You have everything there on the platform.
-You can assign one person from your real estate investment group to look at each available property for analysis and then decide how it fits with your overall portfolio.
+You can assign one person from your real estate investment group to analyze each available property and decide how it fits your overall portfolio.

 Real Estate Investment Strategies for Your Group

-Before you start investing in real estate, it will help to understand the strategies that will reduce your risk and increase return.
+Investing in real estate will help you understand the strategies that will reduce your risk and increase your return.
 As with most investments, success is all about diversification.

-With real estate, you get different types of diversification in property type, location and with debt or equity investments.
+With real estate, you get different types of diversification in property type, location, and debt or equity investments.

 - Debt versus equity investments